 Select what type of content should be on the tile:

-Create a new ExpressView visualization right in the tile.
+Create a new ExpressView visualization in the tile.
 Choose between a chart or a tabular ExpressView.
 See ExpressView Visualizations for more information.

-Embed another web page inside the dashboard.
-Enter the URL, or web address, to the web page.
+Embed another web page inside the Dashboard.
+Enter the URL, or web address, to the textbox and click Finish.

 Caution: Some web pages may not be embeddable.